kubeshop/testkube/docs/demo-video/index.md

 Browser should open automatically new and shiny Testkube Dasboard

-## Configuration of the cluster to expose the UI and go through what components were installed
+## Go through what components were installed

+Until now we have several components installed
+- Testkube Kubectl plugin - on your machine
+- Testkube Orchestrator API - this one is on your cluster
+- Testkube Dashboard - Frontend for our API
+- Testkube Operator - For CRD management
+- MinIO for artifacts storage - S3 replacement
+- MongoDB - API storage
+- Jetstack Cert Manager

-## Configure ingress
+## Configure ingress to expose the the UI

 All components should be ready now, but none of them are public as we've used default Testkube installation Ingresses and auth are optional.